bluss/rfcs/text/0000-composable-internal-iteration.md

 (`all` and the others).

-`fold_while` and `rfold_while` allow iterators to special case just one (or two) iterator methods, and having all the listed iterator methods gain from that implementation by default.
+`fold_while` and `rfold_while` allow iterators to special case just one (or two) iterator methods, and having very many iterator methods gain from that by default.

 The existence of both forward and reverse methods mean that reversed iterators (the `Rev` adaptor) can use the improved implementations as well, so that